 Allows knot to be slid down into the wound and then tightened.

 Shows a simple Square Knot being tied with forceps.

 Standard One-Handed knot used by surgeons.

 Simple wrapping hitch used in rescue work or rappelling.

-Another three strand braid - not the one usually used for hair.
+A three strand braid, the version usually used to braid hair.

 Simple knot commonly used for towing a log.